 - A kiwi egg is smooth and has white, off-white, or pale green color.

-- Their eggs are huge in size.
+- Their eggs are huge.
 A single kiwi egg makes up to 20% of the female’s whole body weight.

 - A single egg may weigh as much as 450g (1 pound).